 On the other hand, if you specialize in classic tapers, shadow fades, and scissor-over-comb work, an adjustable clipper offers the fluid transitions you need.
 The lever allows for micro-adjustments on the fly, which is perfect for soft, seamless blending.
 Many barbers keep both in their station, often grabbing them as part of a combo set to handle any style that walks through the door.

-Weighing the Cost vs. Long-Term Investment
+Balancing Upfront Cost vs. Long-Term Value

 Your budget is always a factor, but it’s important to think about both the upfront cost and the long-term expenses.
 Initially, a high-quality detachable clipper and a set of blades can be a significant investment.
 As one barber noted, individual detachable blades can be as expensive as replacement blades for adjustable clippers, if not more.
 This cost adds up as you build your collection of sizes.